nmlgc/ssg/README.md

 ## Debugging

 .PDB files are generated for Debug and Release builds, so you should get symbol support with any Windows debugger.

+### Visual Studio Code

+Select between Debug and Release modes in the *Run and Debug* menu (`Ctrl-Shift-D` by default), and start debugging with the ▶ button or its keybinding.

 ### Visual Studio IDE